 - Buttery Sultana Cookies

 - Birthday Cake Cookies

 - Caramilk Cookies

 Get the latest recipes and my All About Chocolate ebook!

 White Chocolate Macadamia Cookies

-Allow them to cool on the trays for a few minutes before using a spatula to help to transfer them to a cooling rack.
-Once cool, they will firm up and be crispy on the outside and chewy in the middle
+- Allow them to cool on the trays for a few minutes before using a spatula to help to transfer them to a cooling rack.
+Once cool, they will firm up and be crispy on the outside and soft and chewy in the middle

 - I use a standard Australian 20ml tablespoon (4 teaspoons worldwide)